Types of expenses for which you can get basic social assistance

 - personal hygiene and keeping your home clean

 - other comparable expenses of daily living.

 This means that such essential costs are not examined separately, but are covered collectively by the basic amount.
 Therefore, you need not present evidence (e.g. receipts or invoices) for expenses covered by the basic amount.
 A separate basic amount is calculated for each family member.
-Example showing how the basic amount is calculated.

 Other basic expenses

 The following are other basic expenses which are taken into account up to a reasonable amount:

 - (e.g., rent, maintenance charge, upkeep costs for a single-family home, household electricity and home insurance)

 - (e.g., health centre user fees, copayments on prescription medicines, and )

 - and that the costs are based either on an agreement confirmed by a municipal authority or the wellbeing services county or on a court decision

 You must be prepared to show proof of your expenses (for example in the form of a rental agreement or invoice).
 Usually Kela recognises the expenses as such unless they are considered to be unreasonably large.